Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintC/us025/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager, I want to know which piece(s) of equipment is/are used in each day.
+As a Green Space Manager (GSM), I want to cancel an entry in the agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> Consider that the park has the following equipment: walking paths, children’s playground, picnic area, and exercise machines (gymnastics equipment).
-At the park exit there is an electronic device with a list of all the equipment, in which the user(s) must indicate the equipment they used that day.

-> In the file ”EquipmentUsed.csv” the choices of 1000 users are recorded.
-Make a pie chart representing, in percentage, the use of each piece of equipment.
+> When a GSM cancels an entry in the agenda, the entry should not be deleted but rather change its state to "CANCELED.

 **From the client clarifications:**

-> **Question:** None.
->
-> **Answer:** None.
+> **Question:** When the GSM wants to cancel a task, this task can only be canceled if its status is PLANNED or POSTPONED, correct?.

+> **Answer:**No, just planned because if there is a Postponed entry then there is also an Planned Entry with the new date.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The pie chart is successfully created, accurately represents the registered data, and is presented to the user.
+* **AC1:** A canceled task should not be deleted but rather change its state to "CANCELED."

 ### 1.4.
 Found out Dependencies